RamonDijkstra/Autonomous-Beach-Cleaning-Robot/README.md

 It saves the Knowledge Graph in the knowledgegraph.ttl file.
 A visualisation of this knowledge graph can be found in the visualisation_knowledge_graph.png file.
 A visualisation of the class hierarchy of the knowledge graph can be found in the visualisation_class_hierarchy.png file.

 ### Get everything together
+The visualisation_workflow.png file shows how all the AI technologies work together.
 The detect_and_query_KG.py file in this repository contains the object detection combined with the knowledge graph to infer the actions that need to be taken by the robot.

 How to get it working:
 - Install YOLO